-The lectures give theoretical coverage of LCA methodology.
-This is important for you to work efficiently in your projects.
-To get you started at an early stage, most lectures are given at the beginning of the course.
+The lectures give theoretical coverage of LCA methodology as a complement to the course literature, which is necessary for you to work efficiently in your projects.
+Do not try to work in your projects WITHOUT attending lectures and reading the corresponding material in the course literature.

 In the following, it is indicated what parts of the course literature relates to the topic of each lecture.
 Use this as a help to read ahead and to find the right literature when working on your projects.
-You are encouraged to do the exercises in the course book.